sadit/SimilaritySearchDemos/site-src/demos.md

 ## Index construction and umap projection
-All examples contains a script `create-index-and-umap.jl`.
-It should be run using al your cores, to achieve faster computing times.
+Some examples contain a `create-index-and-umap.jl` script.
+It should be run using all your cores, to achieve faster computing times.

 For example you can create MNIST index and UMAP's embeddings using the following commands